fbpx

 Where do you keep your photos?

-Well, if we have all the photos in some folder that contains all the directories, then we can move it to a new computer and after moving the catalog indicate the location of the photos using the “Update folder location” option.
-If we have pictures on the NAS network drive, then we only need to indicate the path on the new computer.
+Well, if we have all the photos in a folder that contains all the directories, then we can move it to the new computer and after moving the directory indicate the location of the photos using the “Update folder location” option.
+If we have photos on a NAS network drive, we only need to point to the path on the new computer.
 But let’s start by moving the Lightroom catalog, and we’ll come back to that at the end.

 I have a separate share on the network drive (such a partition on NAS servers) called Urbanflavour, and in it everything is divided into years.
 On a laptop, it looks the same.